keiserjb/keiserjb-backdrop/core/themes/basis/css/README.md

-Basis includes very granular CSS files so that a sub theme can override only the files it needs to and inherit the rest.
+Basis inludes very granular CSS files so that a sub theme can override only the files it needs to and inherit the rest.

 ## CSS Files